Australian-Imaging-Service/xnatutils/README.rst

 Installation
 ------------

-Should be as easy switching to this directory and running
+Should be as easy as cloning this repository, switching to the root directory of the cloned repo and running

    pip install .

 which should install XnatPy for you.
 Otherwise make sure the XnatPy is installed, this repo is on your PYTHONPATH and the 'bin' directory is on your